-Component 1: Devising - 30% - 60 marks

-Students will create their own devised performance based on one of a range of stimuli which is published by the exam board.
+Component 1: Devising - 30% - 60 marks Students will create their own devised performance based on one of a range of stimuli.
 In addition to the performance, students will be marked on an accompanying portfolio with evidence of the process and decisions made whilst creating and developing their performance.

-Component 2: Presenting and Performing Texts - 30% - 60 marks
+Presenting and Performing Texts - 30% - 60 marks

-Students will take part in a showcase, demonstrating their chosen skills in a live performance.
-Students will perform in or design for two performances from one text.
-Students will also be required to produce a short accompanying document which outlines their intentions for and approach to the performance showcase.
+Students will perform in or design for two performances from one text and will be required to produce a short accompanying document which outlines their intentions for and approach to the performance showcase.